RESEARCH

 I’m working with colleagues at the University of Colorado Anschutz Medical Campus on a project funded by the National Institutes of Health (NIH), concerning weight management in primary medical care consultations—called ‘PATHWEIGH’.
 Caroline Tietbohl and I are taking the lead on examining video recordings of clinician-patient consultations.
 To learn more about the project, check out:

-[3] Language in the lives of LatinX and Spanish Speakers (especially in the U.S.)
+[3] Language in the lives of Latinx folks and Spanish Speakers (especially in the U.S.)

-Encompassing both of the prior two categories is my work with LatinX folks and Spanish speakers, especially in the southwestern United States (and in Southern California, specifically).
+Encompassing both of the prior two categories is my work with Latinx folks and Spanish speakers, especially in the southwestern United States.
 Despite not being designated an ‘official’ Spanish-speaking country, the U.S. has more Spanish speakers than any other country in the world, with the exception of Mexico.
 I am interested in all aspects of the ‘linguistic life’ of these individuals and their communities—from mundane conversational contexts and practices, to those occurring in institutional settings.
 My research across these contexts routinely highlights issues of identity and group membership, language/dialect contact, as well as (especially in institutional contexts) language rights and language access.

-Code-Switching, Agency, and the Answer Possibility Space of Spanish-English Bilinguals (Raymond, frth., in Polar Answers)
+Code-Switching, Agency, and the Answer Possibility Space of Spanish-English Bilinguals (Raymond 2023, in Polar Answers)

 Negotiating Language on the Radio in Los Angeles (Raymond 2020, in Spanish in the Global City)